dmarx/textbooks-dataset/README.md

 ## Limited License

-If it's in this section, it's probably only licensed for personal use.
+If it's in this section, it's probably only licensed for personal use or the licensing is sufficiently ambiguous that you may not want to train on content in this section.
 Double check before using any of these.

 * 2023 - Bayesian Optimization
   * https://github.com/bayesoptbook/bayesoptbook.github.io?tab=readme-ov-file